-It is all set to some very soothing background piano music by Hauschka, with a colorful ambience and vivid sky as background that disguise the fact that the action takes place in some sort of dreary industrial park.
+It is all set to some very soothing background piano music by Hauschka, with a colorful ambiance and vivid sky as background that disguises the fact that the action takes place in some sort of dreary industrial park.

 If it is the Craco that I assume it is, then it is an abandoned city in southern Italy.
 The people left over the years because the site became unsafe, the last ones leaving in 1980.
 That would explain the somewhat modern infrastructure overgrown with underbrush, with much of the action taking place on a long-abandoned train platform.